porzucek/umamisavvy.com/_posts/2015-10-19-kyoto-day-one.md

 ![Shinkansen](https://lh3.googleusercontent.com/-rhnjMgbMG5g/ViVv0DbYYsI/AAAAAAAAU1o/vKavOzxcqkY/s800-Ic42/20151019_061910.jpg)

 We arrived Kyoto at 9:20 and went to our first accommodation - Highland Guesthouse Kimabara.
-We were very pleased with its standard - spacious room(for a Japanese standards) with separate kitchen, bathroom and toilet.
+We were very pleased with its standard - spacious room with separate kitchen, bathroom and toilet.
 (We are going to expand on Japanese hygiene and toilets style later on).
-Our check in was not until 4pm, so we had all day in Kyoto before our first shower in Japan :-) As Kyoto is not a very big city we've decided to rent bikes to start exploring.
-That was an absolutely great idea.
+Our check in was not until 4pm, so we had all day in Kyoto before our first shower in Japan :-) As Kyoto is not a very big city we've decided to rent bikes and start exploring.
+That was an absolutely amazing idea!
-The city is perfect for cycling - friendly and safe.
-We went on the ride alongside the canal, enjoying the beautiful, warm autumn day.
+The city is perfect for cycling - it's safe and has a necasary infrastructure.
+We went on the ride alongside Kamo River, enjoying the beautiful, warm autumn day.

 ![canal1](https://lh3.googleusercontent.com/-6alkfkdrwU0/ViVv0MCC1eI/AAAAAAAAU1o/41aGTwzuLCU/s800-Ic42/20151019_111859.jpg)